yabdellah/Finance/readme.md

 ## Mathematical Finance
-- [Guide How To Get Into Stochastic Analysis](https://www.reddit.com/r/math/comments/q2zrdu/guide_how_to_get_into_stochastic_analysis/) - This Reddit thread is a good start to learn about the basic topics in stochastic analysis and probability theory.
 ### Measure theory
 - [Analysis, Measure, and Probability: A visual introduction by Marcus Pivato](http://euclid.trentu.ca/pivato/Teaching/measure.pdf)
 - [Measure Theoretic Probability by P.J.C.
 Spreij](https://staff.fnwi.uva.nl/p.j.c.spreij/onderwijs/master/mtp.pdf)